 Harvard Business Review states that there is a growing body of research on positive organisational psychology demonstrating not only is a cut-throat environment harmful to productivity over time, but that a positive environment will lead to dramatic benefits for employers, employees, and the bottom line.
-There is an assumption that stress and pressure push employees to perform more, better, and faster, but there are hidden costs incurred.
+There is an assumption that stress and pressure push employees to perform more, better, and faster.
+However, it includes hidden costs.

 Workplace stress has been linked to health problems ranging from metabolic syndrome to cardiovascular disease and mortality.

 While a cut-throat environment and a culture of fear can ensure short term engagement, research suggests that the stress it creates will likely lead to disengagement over the long term.
-Engagement in work is associated with feeling valued, secure; disengagement is generally negatively associated with a high stress, cut-throat culture.
+Engagement in work has an association with feeling valued and secure.
+However, disengagement generally has a negative association with a high stress, cut-throat environment.